On torsion anomalous intersections

 The CIT is well known to have implications on the Mordell-Lang Conjecture.
-The toric case of this conjecture has been extensively studied, also in its effective form, by many authors.
-A completely effective version in the toric case can be found in \cite{BiGi}, Theorem 5.4.5, and generalisations in \cite{BGEP}.
-However an effective general result in abelian varieties is not known.
+The toric case of this last conjecture has been extensively studied, also in its effective form, by many authors.
+An effective version for the toric case can be found in \cite{BiGi}, Theorem 5.4.5, and generalisations in \cite{BGEP}.
+However a general effective result in abelian varieties is not known.

-Since we prove an effective version of Theorem \ref{codimensionerelativauno}, we obtain the following effective cases of the Mordell-Lang Conjecture for curves in products of elliptic curves with CM, where effective means that we give a bound for the height of the set of points in $C$ and in a group of finite rank $\Gamma$; the dependence on $C$ and $\Gamma$ is completely explicit.
-The assumption on the relative codimension gives a condition on the rank of $\Gamma$.

-This method is completely different from the two classical effective methods known in abelian varieties.
-The method by Chabauty and Coleman, surveyed, for example, in \cite{MP}, gives a Mordell-Lang statement for a curve in its Jacobian and $\Gamma$ of rank less than the genus; it involves a Selmer group calculation and smart computations with the Jacobian of the curve, and it can be made effective in some particular cases (see \cite{McCallum}).
-The method by Manin and Demjanenko, described in Chapter 5.2 of \cite{serreMWThm}, gives an effective Mordell theorem for curves with many independent morphisms to an abelian variety.
-As remarked by Serre, the method remains of difficult application.
+From our Theorem \ref{codimensionerelativauno}, we obtain a bound for the height of the set of points belonging to a curve $C$ and a group $\Gamma$ of rank one as $\mathrm{End}(E)$-module.
+In addition we bound the cardinality of $C\cap \Gamma$, improving in some cases the completely general bound by R\'emond (\cite{remond}, Theorem 1.2).
+Our bounds are explicit in the dependence on $C$ and $\Gamma$.
+Our method is different from the two classical effective methods known in abelian varieties: the method by Chabauty and Coleman, surveyed, for example, in \cite{MP} and the method by Manin and Demjanenko, described in Chapter~5.2 of \cite{serreMWThm}, which are more general but of difficult application.

 Let $E$ be an elliptic curve defined over the algebraic numbers.

 We let $\hat{h}$ be the standard N\'eron-Tate height on $E^N$; if $V$ is a subvariety of $E^N$, we shall denote by $h(V)$ the normalized height of $V$, as defined in \cite{patriceI}.
 The height of a set is as usual the supremum of the heights of its points.
 If $E$ is defined over a field $k$, we denote by $k_\mathrm{tor}$ the field of definition of all torsion points of $E$.
 All the constants in the following theorems become explicit if the constant for the Lehmer type bound of Carrizosa in \cite{carrizosaIMRN} is made explicit.